gutow/tljh_grp_utils/Readme.md

 1. Populate the group with the appropriate hub users:
 `sudo gpasswd -M jupyter-userA,jupyter-userB,jupyter-userC,... hub_<grpname>`.
 __Make sure there are no spaces after the commas separating the usernames.__
-1. Create a link in each group members home directory to the shared
+1. Create a links in each group member's home directory to the shared
 directory: `sudo ./lnhubgrp <grpname>`.
-This link does not reliably appear until the user restarts their server.
+The link does not reliably appear until the user restarts their server.

 There are two subfolders within the shared folder: